UomMobileDevelopment/Lesson_08_2020-21/README.md

 - reading and writing with ORM library
 - manipulating DB from Terminal

+## GreenDAO library

+### What is ORM?

+Object-Relational Mapping (ORM) is a technique that lets you query and manipulate data from a database using an object-oriented paradigm.
+When talking about ORM, most people are referring to a library that implements the Object-Relational Mapping technique, hence the phrase "an ORM".

+An ORM library is a completely ordinary library written in your language of choice that encapsulates the code needed to manipulate the data, so you don't use SQL anymore; you interact directly with an object in the same language you're using.

+For the full story and a good example read [this SOF answer](https://stackoverflow.com/a/1279678/2956283)

 ## Terminal DB manipulation

+When working with DB on android we need a quick and efficient way to read the DB, validate insertions and generally, overview the tables and db structure.
+For this purpose it is prefered to use a command line interface way.

+We'll use the Android Debugging Bridge tool.
+First of all we need to add the folder that adb exists in the PATH variable to be able to call it from the CMD.
+[Read this for more info about this process](https://stackoverflow.com/questions/20564514/adb-is-not-recognized-as-an-internal-or-external-command-operable-program-or)

 SQLite DB can be administered from the Android Studio Terminal.
 Some useful commands follow: